-\paragraph{Experimental Setting} Human pose estimation typically involves providing an image or video containing one or multiple individuals and outputting the corresponding locations of various keypoints for each person.
-These keypoints include head, shoulders, arms, and legs.
+Human pose estimation typically involves providing an image or video containing one or multiple individuals and outputting the corresponding locations of various keypoints for each person.
+These keypoints include the head, shoulders, arms, and legs.
 Different datasets may have different numbers of joints, and in the case of Bullying10K, we use 26 keypoints.
 Pose estimation can provide additional information for action recognition.
+We split the dataset at an 8:2 ratio and have provided the corresponding pose annotations along with the data to ensure consistency.
 We evaluate the performance of Bullying10K using several commonly used pose estimation models.